 Can you play TwinSpires in New Jersey?

-Yes, you can play with TwinSpires in New Jersey.
-However, the operator is closing its sports betting product soon.
+No, you cannot play with TwinSpires in New Jersey.

 Which sportsbooks will be available in New Jersey in the future?